Semi-topologization in motivic homotopy theory and applications: Motivic descent for -B.G. presheaves

 \begin{proof} The forward direction is obvious by Theorem \ref{thm:descent for bispectrum}.
 For the backward direction, note that each level $E_n \to E'_n$ is an object-wise weak-equivalence, with $E'_n$ is motivic fibrant, so that each $E_n$ is $\mathbb{A}^1$-B.G. by Theorem \ref{thm:A1Nis descent}.
 It only remains to see that $E$ is a motivic $\Omega_T$-bispectrum.
-This is an easy consequence of Lemma \ref{lem:A1BGOmega-Spec 1}. \end{proof}
+This follows from Lemma \ref{lem:A1BGOmega-Spec 1}. \end{proof}